-During the evening and morning prayers, we will have kidcare to help support and supervise your children ages 3–12.
+During the evening and morning prayers, we will offer kids programming to help support and supervise your children ages 3–12.
 Teens 13+ participate in prayer services with the rest of the village.

 Please note that while we provide supervision and programming, all parents and guardians are responsible for knowing where their children and teens are at all times.